 - 2.1 The College will normally be informed of a potential breach of the Rules of Behaviour by a Reporting Person.
 The Reporting Person may be a person who has been impacted by the reported behaviour, witnessed the reported behaviour or became aware of the reported behaviour through other means.
-This may include the Senior Tutor on receipt of an incident report from the Porters or another Member of the College. - 2.2 To submit a Concern, the Reporting Person must submit a Concern together with any evidence the Reporting Person wishes to provide, to the Dean of Discipline, via the email address discipline@girton.cam.ac.uk. - 2.3 It will not normally be possible for the Reporting Person to submit a Concern anonymously, apart from in exceptional circumstances where there is a compelling case as decided by the Dean of Discipline, supported by evidence, for the matter to be investigated.
-Where an anonymous Concern is accepted, the Concern will normally be accompanied by independent evidence enabling an investigation to take place without the involvement of the anonymous Reporting Person.
+This may include the Senior Tutor on receipt of an incident report from the Porters or another Member of the College. - 2.2 To submit a Concern, the Reporting Person must submit a Concern together with any evidence the Reporting Person wishes to provide, to the Dean of Discipline, via the email address discipline@girton.cam.ac.uk. - It will not normally be possible for the Reporting Person to submit a Concern 2.3 anonymously, apart from in exceptional circumstances where there is a compelling case as decided by the Dean of Discipline, supported by evidence, for the matter to be investigated.
+Where an anonymous Concern is accepted, the Concern will normally be accompanied by independent evidence enabling an investigation to take place without the involvement of the anonymous Reporting Person. - 2.4 Concerns are ideally submitted in a timely manner, so that matters can be dealt with effectively.
+However, it is accepted that this is not always possible, for example where evidence of misconduct only becomes apparent after a significant period of time, or where a matter has significantly impacted an individual and the effects of this impact has led to a delay in reporting.
+There is no arbitrary deadline for the submission of a Concern, although Respondents will need to be students at the time the Concern is raised to enable meaningful sanctions and measures to be imposed.22 It may not be possible to investigate a Concern where the events took place a significant time previously.